bencole12345/BenChatServer/README.md

 ## Exchanging Messages

 ### Start a Conversation
 Before anyone can send a message, they first need to be part of a conversation.
-A conversation can be started with another user by sending a `POST` request to `/conversations/new` with the following data:
+A conversation can be started with another user via a `POST` request to `/conversations/new`.

+There are two ways the other user can be specified.
+For performance reasons, it is faster to specify the id of the other user, like this:

 ```
 {